6 Ways to Support Your Desired Culture at Work

 Facebook Twitter Email LinkedIn

-How do leaders support your desired culture in the wake of the recent high profile cultural derailments of companies like VW, Wells Fargo, Uber, and the Veteran’s Administration?
+In the wake of the recent high profile cultural derailments of companies like VW, Wells Fargo, Uber, and the Veteran’s Administration, leaders must be able to define and support your desired culture at work to avoid devastating scandals.

 While they are trying to improve their culture through increased workplace transparency and decentralized decision-making, CEO Matthias Mueller is finding that culture change is more difficult than expected.

-Or take the case of Wells Fargo whereby their employees fraudulently signed up customers for unauthorized accounts (over 2 million!) in order to hit sales targets and receive bonuses.
-While the dust is still settling, most attribute the problems to a cutthroat corporate culture to win at all costs.
+Or take the case of Wells Fargo where their employees fraudulently signed up customers for unauthorized accounts (over 2 million!) in order to hit sales targets and receive bonuses.
+While the dust is still settling, most attribute the problems to a cutthroat corporate culture out to win at all costs.

 What Happened Culturally?